You are here: 4Campaigns & Battles4Index4The 2nd World War4Attack on NIELS IUEL |

 The ship was already heavily damaged, and this combined with the risk of further German attacks from air and sea, meant that there was a great risk of heavy loss of men aboard the ship.

+Westermann therefore decided to run his ship a ground and destroy as much of it as possible in order to render it unusable for the Germans.
 Looking at the map, Westermann was able to find a place nearby where it would both be possible to run the ship a ground, and at the same time would be difficult for the Germans to salvage the ship afterwards.
+He ordered all ahead full, and at 1048, with |

-The artillery ship NIELS IUEL a ground in Isefjorden
+NIELS IUEL a ground in Isefjorden |

 approx. fifteen knots speed, the coast defense ship NIELS IUEL was run a ground just south of Nykøbing Sjælland.